“When I’m strong like music / Slow like honey / Heavy with mood.”

 “Rage can be a weapon of defense when it is calm.”

 Apple was a classically-trained pianist from the age of eight, her father and mother, though never married and separated earlier on, were both professional performers.
-As a teenager, she finagled a three-song demo into the hands of Sony Music exec Andrew Slater, who signed her almost immediately upon hearing her voice, began to manage her, and even executive-produced Tidal.
+As a teenager, she finagled a three-song demo into the hands of producer Andrew Slater, who signed her almost immediately upon hearing her voice, began to manage her, and even produced Tidal.
 Her songs are vampy and confessional, heavy with mood, but there is nothing adolescent about the experiences recounted.
-Between Slater’s shepherding and the expertise of multi-instrumentalist Jon Brion on marimba, harp, vibraphone and more, Tidal pieced together teenage Fiona’s otherworldly songwriting into the sleek ten-track album that defined her.
+Between Slater’s shepherding, the string arrangements of Patrick Warren, multi-instrumentalist Jon Brion, and drummer Matt Chamberlain, among others, Tidal pieced together teenage Fiona’s otherworldly songwriting into the sleek ten-track album that defined her.

 Of course, it would also be the men who tied the tracks to an era; these songs would feel ancient if they weren’t occasionally soldered to the ‘90s.
 (Later on, when she was older, Fiona would mount a massive resistance to the overproduction on the early, leaked version of her 2005 album Extraordinary Machine.)
 Yet, a thing out of time is never as tender.
 In a 1996 copy of Billboard that tells the story of Apple and Slater’s meeting and teases her debut, Tori Amos appears as the top of a box office grossing list, having just sold out Madison Square Garden.
 This was the world that welcomed Fiona with open arms, boosted her to sell three million copies of her debut, and turned her into a star, despite whatever reticence she may have had about celebrity.